AVSystem/scala-commons/docs/GenCodec.md

 Not all of these types must be supported "natively".
 Some of them may be represented using others, e.g. `Byte`s and `Short`s using `Int`s or timestamps using `Long`s with number of milliseconds since Unix epoch. **Serialization format is not required to keep type information**.
 It should only ensure that writing and reading the same types is consistent, e.g. when an `Int` was written by a codec then it should be also able to successfully read an `Int`.
-However, it is a responsibility of the codec itself to have writing and reading logic consistent with each other.
+However, it is the responsibility of the codec itself to have writing and reading logic consistent with each other.

-The only exception from this rule are `null`s - every `Input` implementation must be able to distinguish `null` value from any other values through its `readNull()` method.
+The only exception to this rule is `null` handling - every `Input` implementation must be able to distinguish `null` value from any other values through its `readNull()` method.
 This means that e.g. empty string cannot be used as a representation of `null` because it would be then indistinguishable from an actual empty string.
-Every `Input`/`Output` pair must have a dedicated representation for `null`s.
+Every `Input`/`Output` pair must have a dedicated representation for `null`.

 ### Writing and reading simple (primitive) values